 When blood pressure drops from heart failure, there is no blood loss; the amount of blood is the same as always.
 The problem in heart failure is that the heart is not pumping enough blood forward.
-When the Renin-Angiotensin system activates, it ends up confining the same amount of blood to a smaller circulatory route, essentially forcing the already diseased heart to pump blood faster to keep up.
-This obviously weakens the heart further and exacerbates heart failure.
+When the Renin-Angiotensin system centralizes the blood, it effectively confines the same amount of blood to a smaller circulatory route, essentially forcing the already diseased heart to pump blood faster to keep up.
+This amounts to more work for the already overworked heart.

 The effect of benazepril in the kidney bears a special discussion.
 The kidney consists of millions of tiny filtration units called "glomeruli" (which are part of larger excretory units called "nephrons.")